kspearrin/Visual-Studio-jQuery-Code-Snippets/README.md

 **v1.2**
 - All snippets now have CamelCase shortcut titles for easier reading.
 - Added jqFind, jqScriptValidateUnobtrusiveCdnMs snippets.
-- Changed jqDr => jqDocReady, jqDrs => jqDocReadyShort.
+- Changed jqDr => jqDocReady, jqDrs => jqDocReadyShort, jqheight => jqHeightSet.
 - Added version declarations to appropriate jqScript\*Cdn\* snippets.

 ## TODO

 - Create an easy installer.
-- Update snippets to latest jQuery version.
-They are currently based on an old jQuery build.
+- Add missing jQuery snippets (most of these were all created based on an old jQuery build back in the day).

 ** Please feel free to submit pull requests to update this project.